S3cBar0n/PyLogger/README.md

 Takes routine screenshots.

-Gather's all the collected info, Encrypts it, and emails it to a private email.
+Gather's all the collected info, Encrypts it, and emails it an email of your choice.

 Once email is sent out, all files gathered are deleted.